 "Victims are entitled to recovery from anyone who is negligent," says attorney Bradford H. Bernstein of New York.
 "In most instances, it is preferable to put the claim in through the employer, but if they are not insured a claim would be put in against the driver."

-The driver's policy is then put to the test, which it may fail if the driver has gone for the cheapest state-minimum liability policy (see "This is as cheap as insurance gets").
+The driver's policy is then put to the test, which it may fail if the driver has gone for the cheapest state-minimum liability policy.
 Even a modest fender-bender can result in insurance claims that easily exceed limits as low as $15,000 per injured person and $5,000 in property damage.

 Once those limits are hit, the driver's personal assets--or perhaps those of his parents if the driver is a teenager--are vulnerable.